Robert Presley was a much-loved founding member of Fulham Opera.

 2019 Competition: Sunday 6th October 2019, 5pm.
 Entries accepted from 1st March until 31st July.

-The Competition will take place with 11-piece orchestra at the Duke’s Hall at the Royal Academy of Music.
+The Competition will take place at the Duke’s Hall at the Royal Academy of Music.

 The judges will be Richard Hetherington (Head of Music, Royal Opera House), John Rawnsley (ENO’s Rigoletto in the 1980s among many Verdi roles) and Gweneth Ann Rand (ENO’s Aida in their most recent production).